Top

 Figure 2.
 Treatment stages.

-An In Vivo animal study supports the efficacy of vitamin B9 [Zhang].
+An In Vivo animal study supports the efficacy of vitamin B928.

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.

-Table 1 summarizes the results for all studies, with different exclusions, and for specific outcomes.
-Figure 3, 4, 5, 6, 7, and 8 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, hospitalization, cases, sufficiency studies, and peer reviewed studies.
+Table 1 summarizes the results for all studies, for Randomized Controlled Trials, and for specific outcomes.
+Figure 3, 4, 5, 6, 7, 8, and 9 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, cases, and sufficiency studies.

 Table 1.
-Random effects meta-analysis for all studies, with different exclusions, and for specific outcomes.
-Results show the percentage improvement with treatment and the 95% confidence interval. * p<0.05 *** p<0.001.
+Random effects meta-analysis for all studies, for Randomized Controlled Trials, and for specific outcomes.
+Results show the percentage improvement with treatment and the 95% confidence interval. *** p<0.001.

 Improvement Studies Patients Authors